Saithan: Plot

 On returning home, a disturbed Dinesh aimlessly runs away from home and reaches Tanjavore in a train.
-While in the train, he hears the same voice in his head directing him to that village, and he names Sharma, Gopal, Natraj and Jayalakshmi.
+He hears the same voice in his head directing him to that village, and he names Sharma, Gopal, Natraj and Jayalakshmi.
 As soon as he gets down, he hires an auto to find what happened to him and who is the voice.
-Upon investigating, he finds out a picture of Sharma (Vijay Antony in his previous life) was a respected bachelor who adopted a boy Gopal and later married Jayalakshmi (Arundhati Nair).
+Upon investigating, he finds a picture of Sharma (Vijay Antony in his previous life) was a respected bachelor who adopted a boy Gopal and later married Jayalakshmi (Arundhati Nair).
 Things go smooth until Nataraj (Arav) enters the school.
-Jaylakshmi and Nataraj get close and have a baby who takes the name of Sharma as his father.
+Jayalakshmi and Nataraj get close and have a baby who takes the name of Sharma as his father.
 Though the talks go through the village, Sharma still loves and cares for the baby.
 One day when Nataraj passes through Sharma's house, an angry Sharma tries to rush out and confront Nataraj.
 In this chaos, the baby falls down and dies.
 Jayalakshmi runs away after this incident.
 Two weeks later, both Sharma and Gopal are found dead on the banks of a river and Jayalakshmi, Nataraj, are absconding.
 The case gets closed as they are not tracked down.

 Unknown to everyone is that, Jayalakshmi returns and meets Sharma asking for forgiveness, which he readily does.
 Jayalakshmi feeds him food which is poisoned, and later Nataraj and Jayalakshmi kill him and Gopal for killing their baby.
 Then, they abandon their bodies near a river bank and run away.

-A disturbed Dinesh wakes up to find himself in the mental asylum where he is being treated.
-Aishwarya comes to him with a tiffin box to feed him.
-Dinesh, who has Sharma's soul inside him, charges upon Aishwarya, who looks like Jayalakshmi, because he and Gopal were killed the same way.
+A disturbed Dinesh wakes up to find himself in the mental asylum.
+Aishwarya comes to feed him.
+Dinesh, who has Sharma's soul inside him, charges upon Aishwarya, who looks like Jayalakshmi.
 He is sedated and left inside his room for a few days, where Sharma refuses to accept leave Dinesh's body.
 In the meanwhile, Aishwarya goes missing leaving behind a letter after she gets a call from Thomas.